Cold and Broke

 His face was contorted in anger, and I suspect, fear.
 He didn’t seem very good at this job.

-I am a bit of freak of nature in that I tend to get worked up when doing rather simple things (like copying/pasting text on computers), though I have the ability to summon deep calm in adverse, or threatening circumstances.
+I am a bit of freak of nature in that I tend to get worked up when doing rather simple things (like copying/pasting text on computers), though I have the ability to summon a peculiar sense of calm in adverse, or threatening circumstances.

-I assessed the situation as best I could, distracted by asking myself “will I pee my pants?”
+I assessed the situation as best I could, trying to maintain my focus, only momentarily did I get distracted when I asking myself again about whether I’d pee my pants.

 My guess at that point was, “No.” Though, the crime was still young.
 Plenty of time to lose my shit (both figuratively and literally).